pszal/teaching/2018_50.037-Blockchain-Technology/3_Exercises.md

 transactions:

-- Adjust the `TARGET` (global and static) parameter, such that on average new blocks arrive every few (2-5) seconds.
+- Adjust the `TARGET` (global and static) parameter, such that on average new blocks arrive every 2-5 seconds.
 - A miner who found a new block should be rewarded with 100 SUTDcoins.
-- Introduce random transactions, such that miners (with coins) can send transactions to other miners.
+- Introduce random transactions, such that miners (with coins) sends transactions to other miners.
 - Make sure that coins cannot be double-spent.
     - consider the `addr:balance` model and the UTXO model.
 What are pros and